 This first homework assignment asks you to read a bit about the concept of open source, and you might be wondering why, since this course is primarily about algorithms and data structures.
-There are several reasons.
-The first is that, even though open source software has been around for a long time, in recent years more and more companies, organizations, and governments are adopting it and are expecting their prospective employees to be familiar with the concepts of open source software (and data, for that matter.)

-A second reason is that all of us owe a debt of gratitude to the open source movement and should know something about it, as part of our professional background.
+There are several reasons:

+- Even though open source software has been around for a long time, in recent years more and more companies, organizations, and governments are adopting it and are expecting their prospective employees to be familiar with the concepts of open source software (and data, for that matter.) - All of us owe a debt of gratitude to the open source movement and should know something about it, as part of our professional background.
 We use it all of the time and it powers our everyday lives, our work environments, and our personal environments.
 For example, Firefox, Chrome, Eclipse, Android, Apache, MySQL, Fedora, and Ubuntu are all open source software.
-The security protocol that protects the Internet (OpenSSL) is also open source.

-A third reason is related to the following problem.
-As we study object oriented programming, data structures and algorithms in C++, we need to look at actual examples of code to fully understand the ideas.
-Artificial examples and very small programs often fail to convey the significance of the concept or the details of its use in "real" software.
-"Real" software that is proprietary (owned by private companies) cannot be viewed by anyone outside of the company, but open source software can.
+The entire INternet was built on the free and open source operating system, UNIX, as the original routers were pared down UNIX systems.
+Even Microsoft has embraced it and incorporated it into some of its products.
+The security protocol that currently protects the Internet (OpenSSL) is also open source. - As we study object oriented programming and algorithms in C++, we need to look at actual examples of code to fully understand the ideas.
+Artificial examples and very small programs often fail to convey the significance of a concept or the details of its use in "real" software.
+"Real" proprietary software (owned by private companies) cannot be read by anyone outside of the company, but open source software can.
 The fact that there are real, working applications whose source code can be read gives us the means to further our understanding of what we do in the classroom.
+It is therefore important to be able to navigate sources of open source software.

-You can read more about open source becoming main stream in some recent news articles.
+You can read more about open source becoming main stream in some relatively recent news articles.